Nuna Demi Next Carry Cot

 Get a great deal on this OPEN BOX Cari Next!
 It’s NEVER USED and is in perfect condition, now available at a discounted price!

-The Nuna Demi Next Carrycot offers a roomy and snug environment for your newborns, accommodating them from birth to around 9kg.
+The Nuna Demi Next Carrycot in Pine offers a roomy and snug environment for your newborns, accommodating them from birth to around 9kg.
 Crafted from premium materials, this distinctive carrycot features leather-look handles that add a touch of luxury.
 Its generous sun canopy, complete with a flip-out sun visor, ensures exceptional weather protection.
 For extra shielding, the Dream Drape™ sun mesh is designed to cover the front of the carrycot, providing shade for your baby and facilitating a peaceful nap.

 The canopy of the Demi Next Carrycot features specially designed ventilation panels to maintain an optimal temperature for your little one.
 The carrycot also includes a discreet internal pocket, perfect for storing small baby essentials.
 As your baby transitions to the seat unit, the carrycot is effortlessly stored with its convenient flat folding system.